Stallone on set of 'Creed 2' as 'Rocky' returns to Philly

 According to Stallone, it's the first day of filming.

-"Well, here it is folks, on a beautiful Philadelphia day, but what's important is this is the first day of 'Creed 2,'" Stallone says.
+"Well, here it is folks, on a beautiful Philadelphia day, but what's important is this is the first day of 'Creed 2,'" Stallone said.
 "I think Rocky is in this, so I'm ready to enjoy the day."

-Stallone recalls having a motorhome on set 42 years ago, but back then it was in the back of van.
+Stallone recalls having a motor home on set 42 years ago, but back then it was in the back of a van.

 "Progress is being made," Stallone says.